Ausiarm/T3A1/README.md

   2. Funding capture and networking
       * Again, not necessary for this scenario specifically but generally very important.
 This step falls just in line behind step 1 and the two could almost be merged together.
 Ideally, a team will be comprised of a varying group of individuals with different capabilities and weaknesses.
 Once work has been won, how is it going to be funded?
 Who will provide those funds in order to bring the ideas of the client into reality?
 While in most cases companies can handle small projects funding needs on their own, in many cases large projects require support from outside investors.
 And, while it remains true that you cannot buy your way to success, it will certainly help give your team access to resources that will allow them to deliver a project or piece of work that should exceed the expectations of the client.
   3. Project management
       * Once the work has been won and funding is taken care of, the team will need to depend upon leadership to implement a project plan that will lead to successful delivery of work in a timely fashion.
-Industry standards indicate that agile methodolgy (described previously and referenced [here](https://plan.io/blog/what-is-agile-project-management/)) is the go to for project management.
-Having a project manager on the team certified in agile methodolgy is a huge benefit to any project as it will allow for proper setting and attainment of goals that will keep the whole team on track in regards to delivery.
-Each member of the team will be aware of what their specific tasks are and when they are required to be finished while not having to worry about the total project which would be a waste of their time andn reduce their efficiency.
+Industry standards indicate that agile methodology (described previously and referenced [here](https://plan.io/blog/what-is-agile-project-management/)) is the go to for project management.
+Having a project manager on the team certified in agile methodology is a huge benefit to any project as it will allow for proper setting and attainment of goals that will keep the whole team on track in regards to delivery.
+Each member of the team will be aware of what their specific tasks are and when they are required to be finished while not having to worry about the total project which would be a waste of their time and reduce their efficiency.
   4. Source control
       * Once the implementation plan has been put in place, the lead designer can set up source control for the project.
 As mentioned in section one at the beginning of this work, source control is how leaders of a project can be sure to maintain the integrity of the source code until it is ready to be delivered to the client.
 The team lead in charge of administering and setting up source control for the project will now be able to decide which VCS (Version Control System) they want to use and who should have the ability to accept pull requests which will alter the actual working product rather than a local copy on an individual's machine.
 This leader will also be in charge of making sure that the team under them has working knowledge of the source control methods planned for the project and is aware of what they can and cannot alter as they work through their assigned roles from step 3.
   5. Ability to create quality software